Commentary: Homecoming for Joe Prud'homme as his Rams meet Texas College in Tyler

 Prud’homme, son of Dr. Joseph Prud’homme and the late Mary Prud’homme, was an all-sports star at Bishop Gorman and later was a successful high school coach at his alma mater and then Fort Worth Nolan Catholic.

-After winning seven state titles at Nolan, the University of Texas graduate then took on the challenge of resurrecting a football program that had not competed on the gridiron in some 75 years.
+After winning seven state titles at Nolan, he took on the challenge of resurrecting a football program that had not competed on the gridiron in some 75 years.

-He built the program from scratch — getting the students on board to designing uniforms and helmets for the Fort Worth school.
+He built the program from scratch — from promoting the program to the TWU students to designing uniforms and helmets for the Fort Worth school.

-Prud’homme has been working for two years in building the program from scratch and his Rams will be in Tyler on Saturday to take on the Steers.
-Kickoff is set for 7 p.m. at Christus Trinity Mother Frances Rose Stadium.

-It was truly built from the ground up - from getting the students on board to designing uniforms and helmets.
+In the sixth year of their return, Prud'homme has the Rams in contention for a conference title, just a half-game behind leader Langston.
+In fact, Texas Wesleyan defeated Langston 53-28 on Oct.
+20 in Fort Worth.
+Also, TWU earned a No. 18 ranking in the NAIA national Top 25 poll after scoring a 48-21 win over No. 20 Arizona Christian on Sept.
+3 in Glendale, Arizona.

-When Prud’homme signed on, the Rams did not have a weight room, coaching offices or, for that matter, a stadium.
+The program has come a long way since Prud'homme was hired as coach.
+At that time the Rams did not have a weight room, coaching offices or, for that matter, a stadium.

 Texas Wesleyan president Fred Slabach was hired in 2011 and he was curious why a school in Fort Worth in football crazy Texas did not have a football team.